 Students will then place the two trees together like a jigsaw puzzle.
 The final product will be a 3D tree.

 I always found it easiest for me to do this part for my kindergarten students, but do what works best for you and your classroom.

-Now it is time for the creative writing prompts!
-Students will think about what it is they want to see under their Christmas tree and write about it.
-Then they can illustrate their paper by drawing the things the wrote about by the tree.
+Our little learners will think about what it is they want to see under their Christmas tree and write about it.
+Then students can illustrate their paper by drawing the things they wrote about by the tree.

 These creative writing prompts are a great way to teach about spelling, sentence structure, and of course simple imaginative creative writing.

-Can you not find a resource that you would LOVE to have for your classroom?
-Contact me and I would be happy to make it for you.
+If you can’t find a resource that you would LOVE to have for your classroom, Contact me and I would be happy to make it for you.

-Click the picture below to download.
+Click the button below to download.
 You will immediately be redirected to the freebie.

 I hope that you and your students have fun with this Creative Writing Prompts for Under The Tree!